matushedera/owl-toolkit/README.md

 ===========
 owl-toolkit is a set of command line tools for OWL files based on the owl-api library.

-This repositary is a clone of ghxiao's ported to newer version of Java.
+This repositary is a clone of ghxiao's project ported to newer version of Java.
 The aim is both to retain the original functionality and make some additional improvements.

 Download precompiled binaries
 ---------
 https://github.com/matushedera/owl-toolkit/releases

-Build from source
+Or build from source
 ---------
 1. `git clone https://github.com/matushedera/owl-toolkit.git`
 2. `cd owl-toolkit`